Child protection and wellbeing

 - Group work for children and young people who have experienced sexual abuse and for their non-offending caregivers.

-- Assessment and counseling to children under 10 years with problematic sexualized behaviour.
+- Assessment and counselling to children under 10 years with problematic sexualised behaviour.

 - Groups for children in out of home care and their carers.